- Grooming & Beauty

 Stronghold Herringbone Apron

-Organic selvage denim with a classic pattern and rugged survival skills.
-Natural indigo dye.
+Organic selvage denim with a classic herringbone pattern in natural indigo dye.
 Designed, cut and sewn in Los Angeles, California.
-Available short or long.
-Ships free. (more info)
+Available short or long versions, depending on the job at hand.
+Ships free. (

 The Stronghold apron in herringbone is made from a durable, zigzagging weave.
 The rugged, low-maintenance denim survives any tough labor, from wood shop splinters to garage work grease and flower shop thorns.

 Selvage denim is woven on 1930s-era wooden shuttle looms.
 The looping process uses a whole strand of denim to produce a more durable fabric with a tidier edge.
 In the 1960s, however, much of the industry switched to a wider projectile loom to save on cotton, producing a weaker, indigo-free denim with frayed edges.
-Japanese manufacturers then bought the discarded machines and began producing denim in its original, durable form.
-Today these Japanese-transplant, antique American looms provide most of the market’s high-end denim.
+Japanese manufacturers started buying the discarded machines and began producing denim in its original, durable form.
+Today, these Japanese-transplant, antique American looms provide most of the market’s high-end denim.

 The distinctive herringbone pattern and similar twill weaves date back to ancient Egyptian and Turkish cloths.
 Commonly used in wool, the durable weave was found in Scottish kilts and later in American work overalls during the Gold Rush era.
 The herringbone name derives from the tightly woven rows of V’s resembling the rib bones of a herring fish.

 The first denim company in Los Angeles, Stronghold opened its doors in 1895.
 When new manufacturing trends took hold the industry, however, the business shut down in 1949.
 Michael Paradise revived the label, as well as the original production techniques, in 2004.